codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 max-width="40%"
 %}

-Here is an example for an integration with the Gitlab provider already connected:
+Here is an example for an integration with the GitLab provider already connected:

 `codefresh.yml`
 {% highlight yaml %}